petertorelli/iota_game/README.md

-# iota_game
+# About

-Plays the game "Iota" by GameWrite in a SPA.
+This program auto-plays the game "Iota" by GameWrite in a SPA using some really simple DFS single-ply lookahead.

 GUI options: